 We encourage all participants desiring hotel accommodations to reserve a room at the Marriott Courtyard in Montvale, NJ.
 It is the nearest hotel and offers a shuttle to Threefold.
 Contact information for the Marriott Courtyard can be found here under "Local Hotels", along with contact information for other hotels in the area.

 A limited number of additional $200 work study discounts are available, and are prioritized for full-time students/residents of MD, DO, NP and PA programs, and for 3rd- and 4th-year ND students.
+Some additional $200.00 work-study discounts may be available to newly-practicing physicians or for other special circumstances.
 Please apply early by writing to firstname.lastname@example.org describing your current training status and interest in anthroposophic medicine.
 Noon arrival is required on April 21st and commitment to assigned work-study responsibilities is expected.

 Early registration rates end Friday, February 23rd, 2018.